AndreyK641/multi-task-conveyor/README.md

 # multi-task-conveyor
-Little and simple C++ library for multithread processing
+Little and simple C++ library for multithread processing.
+You need a compiler that supports C++ 20.